Understand the difference between general financial advice, personal financial advice, and financial information.

 - Banks, credit unions and building societies — check their websites for retirement calculators and other factual information.

-Search by postcode on the financial advisers register to find a licensed adviser near you.
+If you decide that financial advice is right for you, you can search by postcode on the financial advisers register to find a licensed adviser near you.
 The search results are randomised and in no particular order.